A curiously slowly mixing Markov chain: Proof of

 \begin{remark} The delicate choice of $c$ for zone $2$ was developed as part of an argument to prove a limiting ``shape theorem'' for $\chi_{\text{avg}}^2(\ell)$.
-Directly using $2\ell = (1 + \varepsilon) \log 2 \frac{n}{\log n}$, perhaps the calculations for zones may be merged.
-We leave the argument in its current form in case a reader wants to work more and prove a shape theorem. \end{remark}
+Perhaps the calculations for different zones may be merged by directly using $\ell = (1 + \varepsilon) \frac{\log 2}{2} \frac{n}{\log n}$; however, we leave the argument in its current form in case a reader wants to work more and prove a shape theorem. \end{remark}

+It remains now to show parts (3) and (4) of the theorem; that is, most states indeed take order $\frac{n}{\log n}$ steps to reach stationarity in $\ell^2$.
+For additional context, recall from \cref{l2byl1example} that states with all but a constant number of $0$s or $1$s have $\ell^2$ mixing in just $\log n$ steps, and so it is natural to ask whether we can also exhibit explicit states with slow $\ell^2$ mixing.
+The following argument, using an idea of Lucas Teyssier, shows that states with a positive fraction of both $0$s and $1$s do in fact require $\frac{n}{\log n}$ steps to converge.

+\begin{proof}[Proof of \cref{chisquare}, part (3)] We may bound the chi-square distance starting at $x^{(n)}$ using just the term for $x^{(n)}$ itself: